-The mission of Winneshiek Energy District is to build local leadership and consensus around the vision and move steadily towards it with strategies including technical assistance, community engagement, market transformation, and policy advocacy.
-As the founding Energy District, our mission also includes the demonstration of the energy district model viability, and growth of an energy district network throughout Iowa and beyond.
+The mission of Winneshiek Energy District is to lead, implement, and accelerate the locally-owned, inclusive, clean energy transition in Winneshiek County.
+Our key strategies together build an unstoppable flywheel of momentum, and include energy planning, market transformation, public engagement, policy advocacy, and readiness.
+As the founding Energy District, our mission also includes the demonstration of the energy district model viability, and the growth of an energy district network throughout Iowa and beyond.

 What We Do: